January 2015 E-News from Diversity and Inclusion

 Co-sponsored with Visiting Scholar Program, Oregon Humanities, and Building Common Ground and the Social Justice Center.

-The Office of Multicultural Activities has a work study student assistant position available for winter and spring terms in 2015.
+The Office of Diversity and Inclusion has a work study student assistant position available for winter and spring terms in 2015.
 The work study assistant provides information and referral resources to students and guests of the Multicultural Center at the Bend campus.
 The students assist the Latino Student Program Coordinator, the Native American Student Program Coordinator, and the !AVANZA!
 Program Coordinator with programming and event planning, including publicity, event logistics, and set-up.
 In addition, the student assistant helps with administrative tasks, assists with educational programs, serves as an ambassador to students in the Multicultural Center and helps with organizing the Multicultural Center.

 Candidates must be well-organized, self-motivated, and dependable, and be committed to encouraging cultural exchange among students of various backgrounds.
 Experience working with diverse populations is a plus.
 In addition, applicants have been awarded and accepted Federal Work-Study for 2014-15 and must pass a criminal background check.